 - Check your feet on a daily basis to look for blisters, calluses, red patches, sores, and other skin irregularities, and see a podiatrist with any concerns.

 - Ask your physician for recommendations on cancer screenings, as well as for guidance on any other physical, emotional, or mental health concerns being experienced.

-Abby Senior Care, a provider of senior care in Greenwood Village and surrounding areas, can help those with diabetes in a variety of ways, including transportation to medical appointments and procedures, meal planning and preparation in accordance with dietary restrictions, medication reminders, and more.
-Email or give us a call at 303-699-8840 for a no-cost in-home consultation for more information about our senior care in Greenwood Village and the surrounding areas.
+Abby Senior Care, a provider of personal care in Denver, CO and the surrounding areas, can help those with diabetes in a variety of ways, including transportation to medical appointments and procedures, meal planning and preparation in accordance with dietary restrictions, medication reminders, and more.
+Email or give us a call at 303-699-8840 for a no-cost in-home consultation for more information about our personal care in Denver, CO and the surrounding areas.